Schema-based active inference supports rapid generalization of experience and frontal cortical coding of abstract structure: Introduction

 In neuroscience, various studies have addressed the role of schemas in rodents and primates.
 These studies reveal that three interconnected brain structures—the hippocampus, the entorhinal cortex, and the frontal cortex—may play a crucial role in schema-based rapid learning and systems consolidation \citep{farzanfar2023cognitive}.
 For example, \citet{tse2007schemas} demonstrated that rats could integrate new information into an existing associative schema after only a single learning episode, with corresponding changes observed in hippocampal activity.
 This supports the view that schemas facilitate fast learning when new information is congruent with previously acquired relational structures.
 Additional studies have shown that hippocampal representations become more abstract and organized with schema acquisition, as evidenced by hippocampal replay and reactivation patterns during rest and sleep \citep{mckenzie2014hippocampal}.
 Beyond the hippocampus, grid cells in the entorhinal cortex have been implicated in cognitive map formation and schema learning \citep{neupane2024mental}.
 During spatial navigation, grid cells provide a periodic, low-dimensional representation of space that is believed to support path integration and map-like computations \citep{hafting2005microstructure}.
 More recent research suggests that grid-like coding may extend beyond physical space to support abstract cognitive maps, including task spaces and relational structures \citep{buzsaki2013memory,bellmund2018navigating,vigano2023mental,bottini2020knowledge,dong2024grid}.
 These studies suggest that grid cells in the entorhinal cortex may serve as a stable, reusable coordinate system that anchors task-specific details—mediated by the hippocampus—onto an abstract relational scaffold for organizing schematic knowledge.

-Finally, various studies indicate that the frontal cortex—possibly in interaction with the hippocampus—plays a crucial role in forming cognitive maps and schematic associations, integrating new information into existing schemas, and determining whether assimilation or accommodation processes are engaged \citep{gilboa2017neurobiology,zeithamova2012hippocampal,van2012schema,giuliano2021differential,bonasia2018prior,baldassano2018representation,basu2021orbitofrontal,manakov2025cognitive,schuck2016human,wang2021latent,vaidya2022abstract,tang2023geometric}.
+Finally, various studies indicate that the frontal cortex—possibly in interaction with the hippocampus—plays a crucial role in forming cognitive maps and schematic associations, integrating new information into existing schemas that support generalization \citep{gilboa2017neurobiology,zeithamova2012hippocampal,van2012schema,giuliano2021differential,bonasia2018prior,baldassano2018representation,basu2021orbitofrontal,manakov2025cognitive,schuck2016human,wang2021latent,vaidya2022abstract,samborska2022complementary}.
+For example, a study in which rodents navigated and generalized rules across distinct environments showed that this ability depends on coordinated hippocampal–prefrontal activity: the hippocampus formed environment-specific representations, whereas prefrontal population activity generalized across environments \citep{tang2023geometric}.

 A particularly striking example of schema learning and generalization is provided by \citet{el2024cellular}, who demonstrated that the rodent medial frontal cortex is involved in learning the abstract structure of a sequential task—the ABCD task, which requires reaching four goal locations in the correct order—and in reusing this structure in novel environments where the sequence remains the same but the goal locations vary.
 A key indicator of fast, schema-based learning is that rodents rapidly move toward location A after discovering location D. At the neuronal level, this ability is supported by various types of cells that are sensitive to different combinations of abstract goal, physical location, and other task-relevant information.